 The Municipal Planning Strategy (MPS), Land Use By-law (LUB) and the Subdivision By-law, adopted by Council, are known as the Municipal planning documents.
-The planning documents are adopted by West Hants Council.

 The MPS contains the long-term vision (20+years) for what the community will become.
 The LUB contains the rules used to make that vision a reality.
 The Subdivision By-law regulates the division and addition of land.

 What is a Plan Review?

-A plan review is a chance to review the current planning documents and accommodate changes to the environmental, social and economic climate.
+A plan review provides an opportunity to review the current planning documents and accommodate changes to current environmental, social and economic climate.
 The last Plan Review was conducted in 2008.

 How Do You Participate?

-We need your help to determine what West Hants should become.
-The Municipality will be hosting engagement events, public workshops and contests to hear what you love about West Hants and what you think could be improved.
+We will be hosting engagement events, public workshops and contests.
+We would enjoy hearing what you love about West Hants and what you think could be improved.